syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}

 {% highlight ASP.NET Core %}
+//XlsIO supports exporting of data from worksheet to data table in ASP.NET Core only from 2.0

 ExcelEngine excelEngine = new ExcelEngine();
 IApplication application = excelEngine.Excel;
 application.DefaultVersion = ExcelVersion.Excel2013;